Representation stability for homotopy automorphisms: Rational homotopy theory for homotopy automorphisms

 \section{Rational homotopy theory for homotopy automorphisms}

 In this section, we will review some rational homotopy theory for homotopy automorphisms needed for this paper.

 Let $X$ be a simply connected topological space homotopy equivalent to a CW-complex.
 A homotopy automorphism of $X$ is a self-map $\varphi\colon X\to X$, that is a homotopy equivalence.
-We denote the monoid of unpointed and pointed homotopy automorphisms of $X$ by $\aut(X)$ and $\aut_*(X)$, respectively.
-Given a subspace $A\subset X$, we denote the monoid of $A$-relative homotopy automorphisms of $X$, i.e the homotopy automorphisms that preserve $A$ pointwise, by $\aut_A(X)$.
-The special case when $X=N$ is a manifold with boundary $A=\partial N$, the monoid of boundary relative homotopy automorphisms of $N$ is denoted by $\aut_\partial(N)$.
+We denote the topological monoid of unpointed and pointed homotopy automorphisms of $X$ by $\aut(X)$ and $\aut_*(X)$, respectively.
+Given a subspace $A\subset X$, we denote the topological monoid of $A$-relative homotopy automorphisms of $X$, i.e. the homotopy automorphisms that preserve $A$ pointwise, by $\aut_A(X)$.
+When $A$ is a point or empty we simply write $\aut_*(X)$ and $\aut(X)$, respectively and when $X=N$ is a manifold with boundary $A=\partial N$, the monoid of boundary relative homotopy automorphisms of $N$ is denoted by $\aut_\partial(N)$.